 After adding this range to your Google Cloud Router's list of announced networks, it will automatically be advertised to your Pureport Network and be picked up by any other clouds or sites running BGP (this includes all cloud sites - VPN may use BGP or may have static routing or policy-based VPNs that require manual addition of this network).

-To create a custom route advertisement for the restricted range for all BGP sessions on an existing Cloud Router:
+To create a custom route advertisement for the restricted range for all BGP sessions on an existing Cloud Router, follow the steps below.
+Screen shots appear at the bottom of this article.

 Open the Cloud Router list in the GCP Console